NidhiChaudhari/NidhiChaudhari-FirstWebsite/README.md

-Hello people of internet!!
+# Hello people of internet!!

 Welcome to this demo website of a noob kid!

-So excited to host my first website!
+So excited to showcase my portfolio through this website!

+Looking forward to learn more and have more fun in this journey with neog.camp!!

+For now, I know:
+1. JavaScript
+1. NodeJS
+1. Repl.it